edisne/performance/performance.md

 # Performance Optimization Tips in Angular

 - lazy loading (defer loading if on angular 17, use schematics to convert form old control flow to new `ng generate @angular/core:control-flow`)  - because it is importing modules at the runtime where it is resloved as a Promise
-- use nx (prebuild caching for builds and tests), also it is possible to see dependency graph
+- use nx (prebuild caching for builds and tests), also it is possible to see the dependency graph
 ```
 nx dep-graph --file=output.html